Can You Spot a Phishing Scam?

 It's time to put scammers in their place.

-Every day, thousands of people fall victim to fraudulent emails, texts, and calls from scammers pretending to be their bank.
-In this time of expanded use of online banking, the problem is only growing worse.
-In fact, the Federal Trade Commission’s 2019 Report on Fraud estimates that American consumers lost a staggering $1.48 billion to these “phishing” scams in 2018 alone.
-Imagine where we are in 2020.
+Every day, thousands of people fall victim to fraudulent emails, texts and calls from scammers pretending to be their bank.
+And in this time of expanded use of online and mobile banking, the problem is only growing worse.
+In fact, the Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $5.8 billion to phishing scams and other fraud in 2021—an increase of more than 70 percent over 2020.

+It’s time to put scammers in their place.
 Online scams aren’t so scary when you know what to look for.
-At First Financial Bank, we’re committed to helping you spot them as an extra layer of protection for your account.
+And at First Financial Bank, we’re committed to helping you spot them as an extra layer of protection for your account.
 We’ve joined with the American Bankers Association and banks across the country in a nationwide effort to fight phishing—one scam at a time.

 - Email: Watch out for emails that ask you to click a suspicious link or provide personal information.
-The sender may claim to be someone from you bank, but it’s a scam.
-Banks never ask that.
+The sender may claim to be someone from your bank, but it’s a scam.
+Banks Never Ask That.

 Simple Pro Tips to avoid cyber scams: